What to pack / Where to go / Before you go / Country summaries / On the road / Resources / Images / Links / Home

 • Hot water: Normally available, not so much in the south - it all depends on your budget: a little buys you a lot more.
 Note, however that hot water can often be charged extra on top of cheap rooms.

 • Communications: Loads of internet access, but often slow.
 Phone calls home a breeze to make from numerous call shops and international rates very reasonable.
-Most guesthouse will also accept incoming calls if requested.
+Most guesthouses will also accept incoming calls if requested.
+India is now well connected with smart phones taking off.
+In big cities you will find cafes with Wi-Fi and a locally bought SIM card can provided a reasonable data connection.
+In other parts you will find technology facilities back in the 19th century.

 • Food: Fantastic and loads of variety, but getting ill or fear of, makes you a little wary.